rune/rune/docs/docs/advanced/game-over.md

 ### Minimizing Game Over Popup {#minimizing-game-over-popup}

-If you want to build a custom game over screen, you can pass [`minimizePopUp: true`](../api-reference.md#minimizepopup-boolean) to `Rune.gameOver()`.
+If you want to build a custom game over screen, you can pass [`minimizePopUp: true`](../api-reference.md#minimizepopup-boolean) to `Dusk.gameOver()`.
 This will force the popup to initially be minimized.

 <img src="/img/gameOverExamples/minimized.png" alt="minimized" height="100" style={{height: '600px'}}/>

 ### Delaying Game Over Popup {#delaying-game-over-popup}

-If you pass [`delayPopUp: true`](../api-reference.md#delaypopup-boolean) to `Rune.gameOver()`, Rune will not show the game popup immediately.
+If you pass [`delayPopUp: true`](../api-reference.md#delaypopup-boolean) to `Dusk.gameOver()`, Dusk will not show the game popup immediately.
 This is useful if you want to e.g. display some animation or just make sure that the players see the final game state before the game over popup is shown.
-In this case, you should call [`Rune.showGameOverPopUp()`](../api-reference.md#runeshowgameoverpopup) in your `client.js`.
-If you don't do it, Rune will still show it automatically after a few seconds.
+In this case, you should call [`Dusk.showGameOverPopUp()`](../api-reference.md#duskshowgameoverpopup) in your `client.js`.
+If you don't do it, Dusk will still show it automatically after a few seconds.